laurasansc/laurasansc/README.md

 - 👩🏻‍🎓 I am a DTU Bioinformatics graduate.
 I defended **my Master thesis on building protein representations from tertiary structures** on February 2022.

+- 👩🏻‍💻 Find more about me in [my website](https://laurasansc.github.io/).

 - 📫 How to reach me **laurasansc@gmail.com**

 <h3 align="left">Connect with me:</h3>